Why I Became a Calvinist

 Is Arminianism Heresy?
 Are Arminians saved?

-I struggled for a long time with Spurgeon's assertion that Arminians could be saved.
-I learned that Augustine also faced a theology that could be branded as Arminianism and he took the same position.
+I admit I struggled for a long time with Spurgeon's assertion that Arminians could be saved.
+Hyper-Calvinism was a temptation to me for a while.
+I learned that Augustine also faced a theology that could be branded as Arminianism, and he took the same position.

 R.C.
-Sproul points out that Arminianism affirms sola fide (faith along), but denies sola gratia (grace alone), as it teaches synergism.
+Sproul points out that Arminianism affirms sola fide (faith alone), but denies sola gratia (grace alone), as it teaches synergism.

 As Spurgeon said, Arminianism is a slippery slope, swallow a few more false doctrines and your ship sinks.
-And in our modern period where doctrine is abandoned in favor of feelings, the possibility that an Arminian can be saved is remote in some corners of the Church.
+And in our modern period where doctrine is frequently abandoned in favor of feelings, the possibility that an Arminian can be saved is remote in some corners of the Church, but that isn't due to the Arminianism itself.

 For further reading.